ubccsss/ubccsss.org/content/events/2023-03-06-csss-x-leetcode-legends-workshops.md

 Want to get better at technical interviews?
 Leetcode Legends is a group that will meet every Tuesday and Thursday from 6-7 pm at ICICS 005 for students starting out with interview preparations.
 All skill levels are welcome!

 The event will also run in a hybrid model.
-Current Zoom link [here](https://us05web.zoom.us/j/88342236357?pwd=cENVMG8zQUhlS1dwNWZsc2RlN3Bzdz09)!
+Discord link [here](https://discord.gg/vNz7syZjnW)!